runphilrun/TDU/README.md

 * Simulate the performance of a thruster in space for a given set of parameters and output performance metrics.
 * Output simulation data in a useful manner.
 * Allow the user to easily tweak parameters.

+## Usage
+Run `ThrusterDesign.py` and input parameters when prompted.

 ## About & Documentation
 Please refer to the [Project Wiki](https://github.com/runphilrun/ThrusterDesign/wiki) for details on the code structure, more information about the project, and general theory.